 ESC%2FP is a programming language created in 1992.
 ESC/P, short for Epson Standard Code for Printers and sometimes styled Escape/P, is a printer control language developed by Epson to control computer printers.
 It was mainly used in dot matrix printers and some inkjet printers, and is still widely used in many receipt printers.
 During the era of dot matrix printers, it was also used by other manufacturers (e.g., NEC), sometimes in modified form.
 Read more on Wikipedia...

 - the ESC%2FP wikipedia page

 - See also: postscript

-- I have 32 facts about ESC%2FP. what would you like to know? email me and let me know how I can help.
+- Have a question about ESC%2FP not answered here?
+Email me and let me know how I can help.